branden-chaisorn/Mission-Seattle/README.md

     Also, because of it's wide adoption, there exist many add ons to it that allow for easy JSON parsing, and even hooks for RxJava compatibility.
 - Dagger 2
     - Dagger 2 was used here in order to prepare for larger development.
-In a larger app injecting dependencies through Dagger makes using said dependencies much easier.
+In a larger app, injecting dependencies through Dagger makes using said dependencies much easier.
 Traditionally one can create a static DI context and use this gain DI in classes that can't be traditionally injected.
 Additionally, setting up Dagger for test instances provides an easy way to change dependencies to test implementations so you can mock out things